Electric fences and your home security

 Registered electric fence installers

-The law requires that only certified installers may erect electric fences.
+The law requires that only certified installers may erect electrified fences.
 Furthermore, the Association of South African Electric Fence Installers test and accredit all installers.
-We can now check who is a qualified installer and who is not.
+As a result, we can now check who is a qualified installer and who is not.

 You run the risk of criminal prosecution if your electric fence is not installed by a certified installer.